Deer Season Permits

 - Special Areas include federal military installations, certain state and county parks and national wildlife refuges.
 Special Area zones include: 37, 38, 39, 53, 54, 56, 57, 58, 61, 64, 66, 67, 68 and 70.
 Some of these zones have specific qualifying criteria which hunters must meet before obtaining a permit.
 Certain zones are not open to the public.
 It is the hunters’ responsibility to arrange for property access prior to purchasing a permit.

 - There is no lottery for Special Area Permits.
-This is due to a decrease in the demand for these permits and an increase in the number of complaints from prospective hunters who participate in these hunts.
 Permits will be available for a limited time on a first-come, first-served basis.
-Removing the lottery streamlines the process, making it more convenient for all hunters.
-Hunters will know immediately whether or not they will receive a permit.
 Note: Most of these Special Areas permits will be available for sale only for a limited time.
 It is the hunters responsibility to pay attention to all deadlines.
 Exceptions cannot be made.

-- Refer to a specific Special Area (see Special Areas Hunting Seasons) for complete details including when each permit sale will occur.
+- Refer to a specific Special Area (see Deer Hunting Season Special Areas Information) for complete details including when each permit sale will occur.

 Military base deer management zones include the following: Picatinny Arsenal (Zone 54), Earle NWS (Zone 39), Lakehurst Section of Joint Base McGuire-Dix-Lakehurst, U.S. Air Force, (Formerly Lakehurst NAES (Zone 53), FAA Tech Center (Zone 66) and Dix-McGuire section of Joint Base McGuire-Dix-Lakehurst, U.S. Air Force, (Formerly Fort Dix) (Zone 37).
 All have lower quotas with a limited number of available permits.
 Due to heightened security, hunters must be sure to have proper security clearance and access prior to applying for or purchasing permits for military base zones.

-Refer to a specific Special Area (see Special Areas Hunting Seasons) for complete details including when each permit sale will occur.
+Refer to a specific Special Area (see Deer Hunting Season Special Areas Information) for complete details including when each permit sale will occur.